ricardosierra/dotfiles/README.md

 Is a fork from "Cowboy" Ben Alman.
 And more inspiration by jfrazelle

+## Be careful

+It is advisable to run this script on a newly installed operating system, because it changes the terminal and other features that you may have changed in the system.

 ## About this project

 I've been using bash on-and-off for a long time (since Slackware Linux was distributed on 1.44MB floppy disks).
 In all that time, every time I've set up a new Linux or OS X machine, I've copied over my `.bashrc` file and my `~/bin` folder to each machine manually.
 And I've never done a very good job of actually maintaining these files.
 It's been a total mess.